If you’re experiencing financial difficulty, or have feedback or a complaint, Advantedge is here to help.

 Having a discussion with us won't affect your credit rating or credit score.

 Any hardship request is assessed on a case-by-case basis.
-As part of our assessment, we may ask you to provide us with more information, but we will only ask you for information that is necessary for us to provide you with support.
+As part of our assessment, we may ask you to provide us with more information.
+We will only ask you for information that is necessary for us to provide you with help.
 Everything you tell us will be treated confidentially.

-You can nominate someone to discuss your request for help if you prefer (e.g., a financial counsellor, friend, or family member).
+You can nominate someone to discuss your request for help if you prefer, such as a financial counsellor, friend, or family member.

 A credit report has information about your credit accounts (such as credit cards, home loans and personal loans), including the type of accounts and how many you have, and whether your repayments for the accounts are up-to-date on a month-by-month basis.
 If you’ve missed any repayments, it will show how many months you’re overdue.